jamal94sm/NIPS2026/Rebuttal.md

 | DINOv2-S/14 | 22.06M | 1.398 | 27.96 | 35.8 | 2.80 | 357.7 | 238.64 | 1257.60 |
 | ArcFace-iResNet100 | 65.12M | 12.098 | 241.96 | 4.1 | 24.20 | 41.3 | 789.49 | 4602.49 |
 | MagFace-iResNet100 | 65.16M | 12.117 | 242.34 | 4.1 | 24.23 | 41.3 | 893.15 | 4800.20 |

+The normalized estimates show that lightweight palmprint-specific models, such as CompNet, PPNet, and PalmBridge, require substantially less computation than the larger ArcFace- and MagFace-based models.
+However, GFLOPs alone cannot accurately predict actual smartphone latency because mobile performance also depends on the processor architecture, memory bandwidth, inference runtime, numerical precision, operator implementation, hardware delegate, and thermal conditions.
+We will conduct an additional benchmark on two physical Android smartphones representing a budget/low-end device and a recent flagship device.
+We will update the rebuttal with the measured latency and recognition throughput once these experiments are completed during the rebuttal period.

 >**2: Including more experimental analysis on performance drop reasons**